 3.4.4.
-Attack type of terrorist attacks on energy infrastructure

-According to the analysis of the types of terrorist attacks on the entire energy infrastructure, bomb attacks have occurred most frequently.
-It is also understood that bomb attacks coincide with attacks on facilities and infrastructure.
-Overall, it can be seen that for a successful energy infrastructure attack, the attack is taking place in an explosive manner.
+Attack type of terrorist attacks on energy infrastructure a successful energy infrastructure attack, the attack is taking place in an explosive manner.
 It should pay attention to changes in the way boobs are carried out, as seen in the Saudi Arabian drone attack.
 Hostages and assassinations, traditional methods of terrorist attacks, were less frequent in terrorist attacks on energy infrastructure.